mgmsam/gpg-batch/README.md

 - master key generation with multiple subkeys
 - adding multiple subkeys to the master key
 - setting the expiration date for each subkey individually
+- before the generation of each key begins, the parameters of both the master key and each subkey are tested

 # Usage